 A Notice of Proposed Rule Making and Emergency Action was published in the State Register on February 3, 2016.
-A Notice of Revised Rule Making and Emergency Action will be published in the State Register on May 4, 2016.
+Following the 45-day public comment period, at its April 2016 meeting, the Board of Regents revised the proposed amendment.
+A Notice of Revised Rule Making and Emergency Action was published in the State Register on May 4, 2016.